ManukauTramping/web-site/README.md

 The site is now running at [http://localhost:8000](http://localhost:8000).

 Open `web-site/` directory in your code editor of choice and edit it.
-Save your changes and the browser will update them in real time!
+Save your changes and the browser will update them in real time.